An original article by Decision Free Solutions

 The full article is available as PDF.
 For the PDF file of this report click on the download-icon on the left-hand side of this page or simply click here.

-The approach of Decision Free Solutions (DFS) is a new and original approach to utilise all available expertise to achieve the goals you believe in.
-The approach is both generic (can be applied in all possible fields where goals are to be achieved) and systematic (consisting out of four steps, five principles and the leadership-role).
+The approach of Decision Free Solutions (DFS) is a new and original approach “to utilise all available expertise to achieve the goals you believe in”.
+The approach is based on logic and is both systematic and generic.

-In essence DFS overcomes two challenges: how to ensure transparent communication between experts and non-experts, and how to prevent (hierarchical) decision making from impeding the utilisation of available expertise.
+In essence, DFS overcomes two challenges: how to achieve transparent communication between experts and non-experts, and how to prevent (hierarchical) decision making from impeding the utilisation of available expertise.

-DFS identifies that not all organisations will be able to successfully implement the approach.
+DFS recognises that not all organisations will be able to successfully implement the approach.
 The key prerequisite is a “level of perceptiveness” to establish the de facto culture to utilise expertise.
-This level of perceptiveness — which applies both to the organisation as a whole and the individuals who take on the leadership-roles within the organisation — cannot be measured, but it can be observed.
-Observation allows the behaviour of both individuals and organisations to be predicted.
+This level of perceptiveness — which applies both to the organisation as a whole and the individuals who take on the leadership-roles within the organisation — cannot be measured.
+DFS is unique, however, in explaining how this level of perceptiveness can be observed.
+This, in turn, allows the behaviour of both individuals, teams, departments and organisations to be predicted.

 Implementing DFS is an antidote to the fragility, the madness, the wasted resources, the frustration and the risk involved in how organisations operate.
 As DFS is a wholly logical approach, it requires no assumptions, no leap of faith, no degree in semantics, no complex “contracts”, no special training — and it is entirely for free.

 The first section of this document sets out to clarify the challenges to be overcome, followed by a section explaining the approach’s motto: Resolve frustration, Utilise expertise, Free up resources, Make change happen.
 The final section introduces the various elements of the approach of DFS.

 The call, the builder, the orthopedist, and decision making